DDAK/geospatial/README.md

 Some geospatial work

 1. area_finder.py: using rtree for indexing geospatial objects and fast searching
-2. 2gis_scraper.py: parallalize scapraing using selenium with resource pooling for webdriver for efficiency
+2. 2gis_scraper.py: parallalize scraping using selenium with resource pooling for webdriver for efficiency
 3. rev_coder.py: using Nominatim for reverse geocoding..

 ## instruction for running Nominatim in docker